AlexAlvarez092/SN-GlideRecordUtils/README.md

 # Features included

-- Get a record by sys_id, object, number or other attribute representing it (such as user_name for sys_user table) -- New attributes can be included to a system property
+- Get a GlideRecord by sys_id, object, number or other attribute representing it (such as user_name for sys_user table) -- New attributes can be included in the script include
+- Get an object with fields of your GlideRecord
 - Get the hierarchy of a given table
 - Get the choice options for a given field
 - Check if a value is allowed for a choice field

-# Documentation

-The script already include methods documentation in [SNDOC](https://developer.servicenow.com/connect.do#!/share/contents/6426327_sndoc?v=1.1&t=PRODUCT_DETAILS) format.
-You also can find documentation website generated with JSDoc in the [here](./jsdocs)

 [contributors-shield]: https://img.shields.io/github/contributors/AlexAlvarez092/SN-GlideRecordUtils.svg?style=for-the-badge